 Download a New Patient History Form, and post-operative instructions for Pilonidal Surgery and General and Colorectal Surgery.

 Common Questions After Surgery

 What will recovery be like?

-The discomfort is usually well controlled with the two prescribed pain medications: Ibuprofen and a narcotic (Oxycodone or Hydrocodone).
+The discomfort is usually well controlled with the two prescribed pain medications: Ibuprofen and a narcotic (typically Oxycodone).
 The Ibuprofen should be taken regularly, three times a day with meals, and the narcotic pain reliever should be taken only as needed for additional discomfort.
 Please take all pain medications with food or they may cause nausea.

 Additionally, you will be prescribed an antibiotic for two weeks after the procedure to decrease your chance of developing a postoperative infection.